 Examples of our work

-SHOPS Plus conducted a 32-country scan to document the legislation, policies, and regulations that currently affect the types of family planning methods pharmacies and drug shops can provide and how they provide them.
-Family planning stakeholders—including donors, governments, and implementing partners—can use this information to contextualize barriers and enablers for policy reforms.
+SHOPS Plus conducted a 32-country scan to document the legislation, policies, and regulations that currently affect the types of family planning methods pharmacies and drug shops can provide and how they provide them to help family planning stakeholders—including donors, governments, and implementing partners—to contextualize barriers for policy reforms.

 Countries: Dominican Republic (Increasing Insurance Enrollment, Private Participation), Eastern and Southern Caribbean (Pride Fund, Generated Best Practices, Country-led Engagement) Madagascar, Nigeria (Diarrhea Treatment, FP Provision) Senegal (Performance Assessments, Public Stewardship), Tanzania